-The evidence indicates that the international standards for the prompt access to lawyers and their presence during questioning are ignored in almost every case.
+The evidence indicates that the international standards for the prompt access to lawyers and their presence during questioning continue to be ignored in most cases.
 It should be noted that permitting the presence of lawyers during interrogation not only provides a practical safeguard that would improve the protection of children but would also assist the authorities in dispelling any false allegations of wrongdoing.

 - R.M.Y.T. - June 2022